 Learning to Overcome Irrational Fear

 Things like bananas (any foods with potassium), granite, marble, the sky, the sun, the earth, the sand on the beach, the ocean we swim in all have radiation.
 You remember the nuclear bomb tests that took place in the ocean, the air, underground?
-But, how is it possible that we have not had massive illnesses from radiation exposure to fallout?
+(Some exceptions of course took place but even expert Richard Rhodes says its the fires that do the most harm142) But, how is it possible that we have not had massive illnesses from radiation exposure to fallout?
 The reason is that the radiation is diluted to levels that we already routinely deal with on a daily basis so it has no consequence.
 This is also true of rarely occurring nuclear accidents.
 In fact coal plants are far worse.
 Coal emits all kinds of toxins including, you guessed it, radiation.
 Keep in mind radiation has a halflife.
 It disappears eventually.
 The chemicals like mercury, sulphur and arsenic that are emitted by coal plants are forever.

 From Innocence to Disillusionment

-A lot happened in nuclear science while we were not looking.
-It does raise some questions.
+A lot happened in nuclear science while we were not looking (See Benefits of Nuclear Science in Chapter Twelve).143 It does raise some questions.
 What happened?
 What caused the industry to forge ahead scientifically without making the science and mathematics more accessible?
 How did the public’s grasp on the science become so distant?